fogus/spiel/wurfelspiel/dwnsiwn/README.markdown

 Gameplay
 ========

-The players take alternating turns consisting of one of the following actions:
+The players take alternating turns consisting of *one* of the following actions:

  * Capture a die
  * Place a die
  * Pass

-The player taking a turn can pick only one of the actions on her turn.
-Likewise, a player can only pass if they've run out of dice to play before the other player has.
+A player can only pass if they've run out of dice to play before the other player has.

 Capture
 -------